Alcorn State hosts Loudermill and Texas Southern

 Lorman, Mississippi; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Texas Southern faces Alcorn State after Courtlyn Loudermill scored 20 points in Texas Southern’s 81-72 win over the Mississippi Valley State Delta Devils.
+BOTTOM LINE: Texas Southern visits Alcorn State after Courtlyn Loudermill scored 20 points in Texas Southern’s 81-72 win against the Mississippi Valley State Delta Devils.

 The Braves have gone 5-3 at home.
-Alcorn State has a 5-14 record in games decided by 10 or more points.
+Alcorn State is 1-1 in games decided by 3 points or fewer.

-The Tigers are 13-2 in SWAC play.
-Texas Southern is second in the SWAC with 37.2 rebounds per game led by Jaida Belton averaging 6.7.
+The Tigers have gone 13-2 against SWAC opponents.
+Texas Southern has a 1-1 record in one-possession games.

-Alcorn State scores 57.6 points per game, 12.1 fewer points than the 69.7 Texas Southern allows.
-Texas Southern averages 4.6 made 3-pointers per game this season, 1.3 fewer made shots on average than the 5.9 per game Alcorn State allows.
+Alcorn State is shooting 36.8% from the field this season, 2.2 percentage points lower than the 39.0% Texas Southern allows to opponents.
+Texas Southern’s 38.6% shooting percentage from the field this season is 4.7 percentage points lower than Alcorn State has given up to its opponents (43.3%).

 The Braves and Tigers square off Thursday for the first time in conference play this season.

-TOP PERFORMERS: Destiny Brown is averaging 12.5 points, 7.9 rebounds and 1.9 blocks for the Braves.
-Kailyn Watkins is averaging 0.7 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Destiny Brown is scoring 12.5 points per game and averaging 7.9 rebounds for the Braves.
+Kiarra Henderson is averaging 9.0 points and 3.2 rebounds over the last 10 games.

-Loudermill averages 2.0 made 3-pointers per game for the Tigers, scoring 12.7 points while shooting 29.1% from beyond the arc.
-Aylasia Fantroy is shooting 41.7% and averaging 14.9 points over the last 10 games.
+Loudermill is averaging 12.7 points for the Tigers.
+Daeja Holmes is averaging 0.9 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Braves: 6-4, averaging 62.1 points, 28.7 rebounds, 10.7 assists, 10.6 steals and 3.1 blocks per game while shooting 40.1% from the field.
 Their opponents have averaged 62.5 points per game.